george-pov/YTSkedy/docs/ui/architecture.md

 - Routed pages render through the `AppLayout` route shell.
 - Runtime API base URL configuration is loaded from `src/ui/public/config/app-config.json`.
-- The `calendar-events` page route loads the current browser month through the calendar events API service and renders the result through the shared `app-data-table` component, with client-side sorting and pagination.
-Rows keep API order until the user sorts; Scheduled Start, Time Zone, and Status are sortable, and the Actions column projects the conditional Publish button.
+- The `calendar-events` page route loads one server-side sorted page of events through the calendar events API service and renders the result through the shared `app-data-table` component in server mode.
+It defaults to the first page sorted by scheduled start descending, re-fetches on each sort, page, or page-size change, and re-fetches the current page after a publish.
+Scheduled Start, Time Zone, and Status are sortable, and the Actions column projects the conditional Publish button.
 - Calendar events API service code lives under `src/ui/src/app/shared/api/calendar-events/`.